Blog

 Love and Neurodivergence: How ADHD, Anxiety, and Neurodivergent Traits Shape Connection

-All the talk about love in February got me thinking.
 Love is something we all seek, but how we experience it can be deeply shaped by how our brains are wired.
-And love isn’t just about romance—it’s in our friendships, our families, the way we connect with others, and, most importantly, the way we love ourselves.
+And love isn’t just about romance, it’s in our friendships, our families, the way we connect with others, and, most importantly, the way we love ourselves.

-As we step into spring—a season of renewal and fresh starts—it’s the perfect time to reflect on how we give and receive love, especially for those of us who think and feel differently.
+It can be helpful to pause and reflect on how we give and receive love, especially for those of us who think and feel differently.

-For neurodivergent individuals, love can feel intense, overwhelming, exhilarating, or even uncertain.
-ADHD, anxiety, and other neurodivergent traits bring unique challenges—and strengths—when it comes to connection.
+For people who are neurodivergent, love can feel intense, overwhelming, exhilarating, or even uncertain.
+ADHD, anxiety, and other neurodivergent traits bring unique challenges and strengths when it comes to connection.
 So, what does love really feel like when your brain works differently?

 Love Through a Neurodivergent Lens

-• Deep Emotional Intensity – Many neurodivergent people feel love in extremes.
+• Deep Emotional Intensity – Many people who are neurodivergent feel love in extremes.
 It’s all or nothing.
-The highs can feel euphoric, but the lows—like miscommunication or perceived rejection—can feel unbearable.
+The highs can feel euphoric, but the lows, like miscommunication or perceived rejection, can feel unbearable.

 • Rejection Sensitivity Dysphoria (RSD) – A delayed text, a change in tone, or an unexpected shift in plans can trigger a deep fear of being unwanted or unworthy.
 This can make relationships feel fragile, even when they’re not.

-• Difficulty regulating emotions—For many neurodivergent people, emotions don’t come in small doses.
+• Difficulty regulating emotions – For many people who are neurodivergent, emotions don’t come in small doses.
 A minor disagreement can feel overwhelming, and it can be hard to pause before reacting.
-This can lead to impulsive words or actions in the heat of the moment—or the opposite, shutting down completely to avoid feeling too much at once.
+This can lead to impulsive words or actions in the heat of the moment, or the opposite, shutting down completely to avoid feeling too much at once.

 These experiences can be overwhelming, but they also come with unique strengths.

-Neurodivergent people often love deeply, passionately, and with a level of authenticity that can be incredibly rare.
+People who are Neurodivergent often love deeply, passionately, and with a level of authenticity that can be incredibly rare.
 If you often find yourself caught in patterns of overthinking or struggling with self-doubt in relationships, small mindset shifts can help.
 Building self-confidence and breaking negative patterns can make a huge difference in how you experience love and connection.

 Love Beyond Romance: Navigating Family and Friendships

-If you’ve ever felt like friendships or family relationships are harder than they should be, it’s worth exploring how neurodivergence affects your understanding of love, attachment, and connection.
-The more we understand ourselves, the easier it becomes to navigate relationships with clarity instead of self-doubt.
+If you’ve ever felt that friendships or family relationships are harder than they should be, it may help to explore how neurodivergence shapes your understanding of love, attachment, and connection.
+The more we understand ourselves, the easier it becomes to navigate relationships with clarity rather than self-doubt.

 Three women walking together, laughing and enjoying each other's company, representing the importance of friendships and connection for those who are neurodivergent.